 Ideally, you'll send the note immediately after the phone call.
 If that's not possible, aim to send your note within 24 hours.

-The following are examples of a thank you email messages that can be sent after a phone interview.
+The following are examples of thank-you email messages that can be sent after your phone interview.
 Use these letters for inspiration as you write your email.